Heroides: Dating and authenticity

 The exact dating of the Heroides, as with the overall chronology of the Ovidian corpus, remains a matter of debate.
 As Peter E. Knox notes, "[t]here is no consensus about the relative chronology of this [sc. early] phase of O[vid]'s career," a position which has not advanced significantly since that comment was made.
 Exact dating is hindered not only by a lack of evidence, but by the fact that much of what is known at all comes from Ovid's own poetry.
 One passage in the second book of Ovid's Amores (Am.) has been adduced especially often in this context:

 Knox notes that "[t]his passage ... provides the only external evidence for the date of composition of the Heroides listed here.
 The only collection of Heroides attested by O[vid] therefore antedates at least the second edition of the Amores (c.
 2 BC), and probably the first (c.
 16 BC) ..."
 On this view, the most probable date of composition for at least the majority of the collection of single Heroides ranges between c.
 25 and 16 BC, if indeed their eventual publication predated that of the assumed first edition of the Amores in that latter year.
 Regardless of absolute dating, the evidence nonetheless suggests that the single Heroides represent some of Ovid's earliest poetic efforts.

 Questions of authenticity, however, have often inhibited the literary appreciation of these poems.
 Joseph Farrell identifies three distinct issues of importance to the collection in this regard: (1) individual interpolations within single poems, (2) the authorship of entire poems by a possible Ovidian impersonator, and (3) the relation of the Double Heroides to the singles, coupled with the authenticity of that secondary collection.
-Discussion of these issues has been a focus, even if tangentially, of many treatments of the Heroides in recent memory.
+Discussion of these issues has been a focus, even if tangentially, of many treatments of the Heroides.